rkapl123/RAddin/docs/README.md

 The definitions are loaded into the Rdefinition dropdown either on opening/activating a Workbook with above named areas or by pressing the small dialogBoxLauncher "refresh Rdefinitions" on the R Addin Ribbon Tab.

-Still open Issues:
+Issues:

-- [ ] Implement a faster way to read textfiles into excel (currently this is terribly slow for large files)
+- [x] Implement a faster way to read textfiles into excel (done via querytables/textfiles)
 - [ ] Improve RdotNet integration (lists are missing, orientation of vectors, etc.)

 # Installation of RAddin